xtekky/gpt4free/README.md

 ## Todo <a name="todo"></a>

-- [ ] add a GUI for the repo
+- [ ] Add a GUI for the repo
-- [ ] make a general package like `openai_rev`, instead of different folders
+- [ ] Make a general package named `openai_rev`, instead of different folders
-- [ ] live api status to know which are down and which can be used
+- [ ] Live api status to know which are down and which can be used
-- [ ] integrate more api's in `./unfinished` aswell as other ones in the lists
+- [ ] Integrate more API's in `./unfinished` as well as other ones in the lists
-- [ ] make an api to use as proxy for other projects
+- [ ] Make an API to use as proxy for other projects
-- [ ] make a pypi package
+- [ ] Make a pypi package

 ## Current Sites <a name="current-sites"></a>